 Following a few attempts at writing in his teens and early twenties, Bowman struck out on his own as an itinerant pianist, playing largely in the prostitution districts of large towns and cities where the better bordellos were located.
 It has been sometimes reported that young Euday allegedly lost a leg while trying to hop a train during.
 However, this story is contradicted by his 1917 draft record which showed no infirmities to prevent him from being enlisted.
 (Research by Sarah Gjerstad suggests that this was a mix-up in identity, since Bowman's older cousin Almer Campbell did lose the use of his leg while hopping on a yard engine in 1898.)
 In 1910 Bowman was still living in Fort Worth, at least part of the time, with Olivia (now showing as a widow) and older sister Mary, both working as music teachers.
 Euday was listed as a teamster.

 After spending some time working and playing piano in the districts in both Fort Worth and Kansas City, Bowman composed the 12th Street Rag.
-He claims it was as early as 1905, but this is hard to confirm.
-It was melodically simple due to its secondary rag three over four pattern, which made it easy to play by ear and to improvise on, creating a durable hit once it was published many years later.
-However, when performed directly from the sheet music using the octaves in the original score, it becomes a bit more challenging.
-In fact, the first self-publication of this rag, submitted for copyright on January 2, 1915, was deemed nearly impossible to play, particularly the introduction and third strain.
-It was revamped for a second edition of around 500 to 1000 copies, signified by a hand-stamped copyright.
+He claimed it was as early as 1905, but this is hard to confirm.
+As noted in his obituary in 1949: It was in his teens that he wrote the first part of the three-note tune which became nationally famous.
+When a friend opened a pawn shop, Bowman told him waggishly that if a three-ball shop could succeed, he could write a three-note song that would survive It was melodically simple due to its secondary rag three over four pattern, which made it easy to play by ear and to improvise on, creating a durable hit once it was published many years later.

-After limited success in trying to market the piece by himself, and looking to cover his costs, Bowman sold the rag to the Jenkins Publishing firm in Kansas City for a mere $300.
+![]() After limited success in trying to market the piece by himself for four years, and looking to cover his costs, Bowman sold the rag to the Jenkins Publishing firm in Kansas City for a mere $300 in 1919.
 They marketed it well and helped convert the rag into the popular version that is still available into the 21st century.
-Whether 12th Street Rag was named after 12th Street in Kansas City, or the same in either Dallas or Fort Worth, all of which had a 12th Street in the entertainment and red light district, is a question of where he was when he wrote it or where he was thinking of, and this is not entirely verified.
+Whether 12th Street Rag was named after 12th Street in Kansas City, or the same in either Dallas or Fort Worth, all of which had a 12th Street in the entertainment and red-light district, is a question of where he was when he wrote it or where he was thinking of, and this is not entirely verified.
 However, the first of three sets of lyrics added at a later date start out "Down in Kansas City...", likely a choice of the rag's Kansas City publisher or the lyricist he chose.
 A further clue would be on the covers of both the 11th Street Rag and 12th Street Rag, which have drawings of downtown Kansas City, including the large F.W.
 Woolworth store, and his piece Petticoat Lane, which is clearly related to Kansas City.

-Finally in 1937, even before the original copyright renewal was available following the initial 26 year period, Euday was able to get the rights back to his beloved and now quite famous 12th Street Rag.
-However, he made little return from it during the war years and even soon after, in spite of reprints and promotion of the piece.
+![]() Finally in 1937, even before the original copyright renewal was available following the initial 26-year period, Euday was able to get the rights back to his beloved and now quite famous 12th Street Rag.
+However, he made little return from it during the war years and even soon after, despite reprints and promotion of the piece.
 It had been recorded by many prominent musicians over the past two decades, including Duke Ellington, Louis Armstrong, Fats Waller, arranger and bandleader Fletcher Henderson, Benny Goodman, Lionel Hampton, and many New Orleans traditional jazz musicians.
 Bowman eventually reassigned the copyright to publisher Shapiro-Bernstein.
-He also joined ASCAP in 1946 to assure even more protection for and revenue from his popular rag.
+He also joined ASCAP in 1946 to ensure even more protection for and revenue from his popular rag.
 He moved back in with his sister soon after that, and there are reports that he was engaged collecting and selling junk, although they are difficult to substantiate.

 ![]() Bowman reportedly bought a very nice car with his first royalty check in early 1949, but it was the only such check for that piece he would ever see.
 He tried to capitalize on the success of Hunt's recording by promoting himself and his other works, including making his own record of the famous piece on a private label, allegedly recorded on the same piano on which he composed it.

 Possibly newly confident that he could afford a better lifestyle, Euday married again, this time to Ruth Emma Thompson on February 6, 1949.
 However, he had a change of heart within a month, filing for divorce in mid-March on grounds of cruelty inflicted by his wife.
-To add to his troubles, Euday's health had deteriorated and the physical and financial strain proved to be too much for him.
+To add to his troubles, Euday's health had deteriorated, and the physical and financial strain proved to be too much for him.
 His good fortune was offset by over $2,000 in medical bills.
-Still, he attempted a trip to New York City to publicize his authorship and recent recording of the rag.
-Euday Bowman succumbed there at age 61 or 62 just as his star was rising again.

 ![]() Mary Bowman inherited the rights to 12th Street Rag and Euday's other copyrights, supposedly assuring her comfort and to possibly acknowledge her help in either writing or at least notating some of them so many years before.
 However, his iconic piece would not die, and would even be embroiled in legal controversy due to its new-found popularity.
 Shapiro-Bernstein believed that as the copyright owner of Bowman's instrumental they also allegedly owned by proxy the song version by Sumner and all versions that used the famous melody.
 A 1949 lawsuit was filed by them against publisher Jerry Vogel as he had acquired the rights to Sumner's 1919 version of the song with lyrics in 1947, and started distributing it.
 Vogel countersued saying that Shapiro-Bernstein owed him money based on the Jenkins' acquisition of the tune since Bowman's copyright renewal did not include the lyrics.
 The first decision in 1950 found that it was a "composite work" and that Sumner's lyrics did not constitute a right to the instrumental version.